 Analog and Digital signals are the types of signals carrying information.
-The major difference between both signals is that the analog signals that has a continuous electrical, while digital signals non-continuous electrical.
-The difference between the analog and digital signals can be observed with the various examples of different waves.
+The major difference between both signals is that the analog signals that have a continuous electrical, while digital signals non-continuous electrical.
+The difference between analog and digital signal can be observed with the various examples of different waves.

 The analog signals were used in many systems to produce signals to carry information.
 These signals are continuous in both values and time.
 The use of analog signals has been declined with the arrival of digital signals.
 In short, to understand the analog signals – all signals that are natural or comes naturally are analog signals.

 Unlike analog signals, digital signals are not continuous but signals are discrete in value and time.
-These signals are represented by binary numbers and consist with different voltage values.
+These signals are represented by binary numbers and consist of different voltage values.